Seeking sponsors for our 2025 Fair! Check out our Sponsorship Opportunities!!

 6. The plant name and your name must be on the entry tag.
 If several plants are equally judged, ribbons will be given to the named plant entry.

-7. Bottles are available for cut flowers but exhibitor is encouraged to bring their exhibits in their own containers.
+7. Same Bottles are available for cut flowers but exhibitor is encouraged to bring their exhibits in their own containers.

 8. Containers and accessories are entered at the owner's risk and must show the name and address of the exhibitor.
 We will take every precaution possible to preserve your display.